nimakam/nimakam-notes/stablecoin/system.md

   ~~2. drastic recent changes in allocations such as `10%` drops~~ ~~3.
 Volatility of reported prices exceeding `20% weekly` despite lack of dispute.~~
   - Currency issuance will be instant within transaction, up to a limit of `0.5%` total issuance.
-  - Loan liquidation will take `1 week` and will be evaluated against the maximum of historical native token prices
+  - Loan liquidation will take `1 week` and will be evaluated against all historical native token prices of that week
 - **Dispute**: where major disagreement is occurring between medium trust providers
   - Currency issuance will be disabled
   - Loan liquidation will be postponed for the duration of dispute state